Written by Dr. Nancy Zentis, CEO, Institute of OD

 - Identifying skills needed to support organization goals, and attracting, recruiting, onboarding, and developing talent.

-The need for those specifically trained for the role of HR business partner is critical to provide the credentials needed to position themselves as experts in the area of strategic human resources.
-IOD offers a solution – to develop skills as an HR business partner consider our online HRBP Certification Program.
+The need for talent specifically trained for the role of HR business partner is critical to the future success of any organization.
+Position yourself as an expert in human resources with the HRBP credentials from IOD’s online HRBP Certification Program.
+Propel your career forward!
 To learn more visit our website, www.instituteod.com.
-You’ll also receive 24 HRCI/SHRM credits.